 What can I do to ensure that I understand the consequences of participation in clinical research from a privacy and confidentiality perspective?

-You should take steps to ensure that you understand the benefits and risks of participating in research being conducted by your healthcare provider or any other research program attempting to enrol you.
-Research institutes tend to treat the process of your consent as a regulatory compliance exercise or a one-off discussion.
+You should take steps to ensure that you understand the benefits and risks of participating in research from a privacy and confidentiality perspective.
+Whether it’s conducted by your healthcare provider or any other research program, institutions tend to treat the process of your consent as a regulatory compliance exercise or a one-off discussion.
 However, thanks to work by patient advocates and other groups, there is a concerted push towards adopting better models of patient engagement including through ‘dynamic consent’.
 You might also want to ensure that the research aims do not conflict with your moral or other values.

 You can use the following framework (informed by the recommendations of the Clinical Trials Transformation Initiative) to evaluate if the research institute conducting the trial is adopting ethical processes to ensure that your consent is well informed: